semgrep/semgrep-docs/docs/semgrep-secrets/rules.md

 The `validators` key uses a list of keys to define the validator function.
 In particular, the `http` key defines how the rule forms a request object and what response is expected for valid and invalid states.
-Although there are some rules that do not use a `validators` key, most Secrets rules make use of it.
+Although some rules do not use a `validators` key, most Secrets rules use it.

 ```yaml
   ...